AntumDeluge/ManaPlus/README.txt

 If you're having issues with this client, feel free to report them to us.
-You can report on forum (http://forums.themanaworld.org/viewforum.php?f=12), bugtracker (https://gitlab.com/manaplus/manaplus/issues/) or IRC on irc.freenode.net in the #manaplus channel.
+You can report on forum (http://forums.themanaworld.org/viewforum.php?f=12), bugtracker (https://gitlab.com/themanaworld/manaplus/manaplus/issues/) or IRC on irc.freenode.net in the #germantmw channel.

 If you have feedback about a specific game that uses the ManaPlus client, be sure to contact the developers of the game instead.